JackSzwergold/Preworn-Main/markdown/index.md

 ## Great Full-Stack Web Developer

-I am a full-stack web developer who can develop code from scratch as well as develop within CMS systems such as WordPress, Drupal and the like.
-Front-end, back-end, all sides of the web stack are good with me.
-HTML5, CSS3, JavaScript, PHP, Ruby and related languages are fine with me.
+I am a full-stack web developer who knows all sides of the tech equation—front-end, back-end, server-side, etc…—who can develop code from scratch as well as develop within CMS systems such as WordPress, Drupal and the like.
+HTML5, CSS3, JavaScript, PHP, Ruby and related languages as well as frameworkds are all fine with me.

 ## Skilled Back-End Tech